Kasirye Ggwanga: Ggwanga's battles with the law.

 Throughout his life, Gen. Kasirye Ggwanga was much hailed rather than feared for his rather barbaric record.
-On several occasions, he used his gun to settle simple arguments, whipped, battered and intimidated people with his head high.
+On several occasions, he used his gun to settle arguments, with his head high.

 According to the daily monitor, in August 2017, the now deceased General bragged about burning a grader he found on his daughter's land in Lubowa, a Kampala suburb.
 The case was soon forgotten since the police did not do much to investigate further.

 Asked about the incident, the General said “I burnt that tractor.
 Tell them.
 I am now hunting them.
 I am a bad hunter.
 Let them know”.

 According to Softpower news, in January 2019, Gen Kasirye Ggwanga swaggered into action against renowned musician and presidential advisor Catherine Kusasira.
 In his attempt to quell noise pollution, the trigger happy veteran shot Catherine's car tyres leaving it damaged and immobile.
 Yet again, the General who lived his post war years above the law moved away scot free.
 In fact, the musician had to apologize to him for almost shooting her over a noise report from his sons.

 Much is left to be reported about his cruelty or rather tough love lifestyle.
 Often, he was praised by the majority disregarding the victims.